robinfrancis186/dreamslap/README.md

 ## Documentation

-The project documentation is available in the `documentation and presentation` folder:
+Due to file size limitations, the detailed documentation and presentation files are not included in this repository.
+Please contact the developer for access to:
-- Dream Slap_compressed.pdf - Full game presentation
+- Dream Slap.pdf - Full game presentation
 - DreamSlap_documentation.pdf - Technical documentation and implementation details

 ## Features